ע

 εχθρος

-The adjective εχθρος (echthros) means hostile or so strikingly unfamiliar that one naturally reacts with repulsion.
+The adjective εχθρος (echthros) means hostile, or something so strikingly unfamiliar that one naturally reacts with repulsion.
 It stems from the noun εχθος (echthos), hate, which in turn is identical to the adverb εχθος (echthos), outside, and which is really an alternate spelling of εκτος (ektos), or ex-tos, "out from it".
-Another word of note if the adverb εχθες (echtes), meaning yesterday, which is an expanded version of χθες (chtes), also meaning yesterday.
+Another word of note is the adverb εχθες (echtes), meaning yesterday, which is an expanded version of χθες (chtes), also meaning yesterday (see below).

 Contrary to common perception, darkness is not the opposite of light but the absence of it.
 Likewise, ignorance is not the opposite of wisdom but the absence of it.
 And likewise, hate is not the opposite of love but the absence of it.
 As we discuss at some length in our article on the noun αγαπη (agape), meaning love, "love" is not a mushy feeling but a measurable force that brings about synchronicity between people's individual models of reality.
 It drives the formation of symbols, and thus words, language and science.
 And since God's invisible attributes, eternal power and divine nature are clearly seen through the formal measurements of the observable universe (Romans 1:20), it makes humanity divine (also see our article on οινος, oinos, meaning wine).
 Our adjective εχθρος (echthros) describes the absence of all that (and see Isaiah 45:7 to find out where darkness in all its forms comes from).